mashachicken/doctor-lookup2/README.md

 ## Description

 _This is a website for searching for doctors by your location, doctor's name or symptoms.
-It also returns doctor's information such as their name, city, phone number and availability . _
+It also returns doctor's information such as their name, city, phone number and availability._

 ## Setup/Installation Requirements